About Us

 SPL encourages patrons to review the privacy policies of all third-party providers.
 This policy does not apply to external applications or websites that may be accessed from SPL’s computers, devices, or wireless network.
 Patrons are cautioned that any electronic communication utilizing Internet or a wireless network may be intercepted.

 Patrons may conduct only legal activity while using SPL resources and services.
-Nothing in this policy protects SPL from exercising its right to enforce its Patron Behavior Policy; protect its patrons, staff, facilities, network, and equipment from harm; or prevent use of SPL facilities and equipment for illegal purposes.
-SPL can electronically log activity to monitor its public computers and network and reserves the right to review such logs when a violation of law or SPL policy is suspected.
+Nothing in this policy protects SPL from exercising its right to enforce its Patron Responsibility and Conduct Policy; protect its patrons, staff, facilities, network, and equipment from harm; or prevent use of SPL facilities and equipment for illegal purposes.
+SPL reserves the right to access the computer activity of patrons when a violation of law or SPL policy is suspected.
 Staff is authorized to take immediate action to protect the security of patrons, staff, facilities, computers, and network.
 This includes contacting law enforcement authorities and providing information that may identify the individual(s) suspected of a violation.

 Guidelines for access to patron information: